getodk/docs/odkx-src/suitcase-install.rst

 .. _suitcase-intstall-app:

-Installing ODK Suitcase
+Installing ODK-X Suitcase
 ------------------------------

-  1. Navigate to https://github.com/opendatakit/suitcase/releases/latest and download the latest :file:`ODK Suitcase.jar` file.
+  1. Navigate to https://github.com/opendatakit/suitcase/releases/latest and download the latest :file:`ODK-X Suitcase.jar` file.
   2. Double click the file to start.
 If that fails, try running:

     .. code-block:: console